apache/sling-org-apache-sling-auth-oauth-client/README.md

 ### Models and other Java APIs

-The `TokenAccess` OSGi service exposes methods to retrieve and clear access tokens.
+The `OAuthTokenAccess` OSGi service exposes methods to retrieve and clear access tokens.
 These methods encapsulate persistence concerns and handle refresh tokens transparently, if present.

 ```java